sebleedelisle/Liberation-Gitbook/basics/getting-started.md

 ### Connecting to lasers - Controller Assignment panel

 Click on the _Assign Laser Controllers_ button to open the _Controller Assignment_ panel.
-(This panel can also be accessed via _Window->Controller Assignment_ in the menu bar).
+(This panel can also be accessed via _View -> Controller Assignment_ in the menu bar).

 You can choose which laser outputs go to which laser controllers here.
 Drag and drop controllers from the list on the right into slots on the left.
 You can rename your controllers to match which laser they are paired with (use the pen icon button).